Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 By Margulis' lemma, there is a positive constant $\epsilon_0$ such that for any hyperbolic $3$-manifold, its $\epsilon_0$-thin part is a disjoint union of cusp neighbourhoods and tubular neighbourhoods of short closed geodesics, which are called Margulis tubes.
 For a hyperbolic 3-manifold $M$, we denote by $M_0$ the complement of its cusp neighbourhoods.

 Bonahon showed in \cite{BoA} that for any $(G, \phi) \in AH(S)$, the hyperbolic 3-manifold $\hyperbolic^3/G$ is homeomorphic to $S \times (0,1)$.
 We denote by $\Phi$ a homeomorphism from $S \times (0,1)$ to $\hyperbolic^3/G$ inducing $\phi$ between the fundamental groups.
 In general, for an element in $AH(S)$, we denote a homeomorphism from $S \times (0,1)$ to the quotient hyperbolic 3-manifold by the letter in the upper case corresponding to a Greek letter denoting the marking.
 Bonahon also proved the every end of $(\hyperbolic^3/G)_0$ is either geometrically finite or simply degenerate.
-Here an end is called {\sl geometrically finite} if it has a neighbourhood which is disjoint from any closed geodesic, and {\sl simply degenerate} if it has a neighbourhood of the form $\Sigma \times (0,\infty)$ for an incompressible subsurface $\Sigma$ of $S$ and there is a sequence of simple closed curves $\{c_n\}$ on $\Sigma$ which are homotopic to closed geodesics $c_n^*$ going to the end.
-For a simply degenerate end, the {\sl ending lamination} is defined to be the support of the projective lamination to which $[c_n]$ converges in the projective lamination space $\PML(\Sigma)$.
+Here an end is called {\em geometrically finite} if it has a neighbourhood which is disjoint from any closed geodesic, and {\em simply degenerate} if it has a neighbourhood of the form $\Sigma \times (0,\infty)$ for an incompressible subsurface $\Sigma$ of $S$ (\ie a subsurface each of whose frontier components is non-contractible in $S$) and there are simple closed curves $c_n$ on $\Sigma$ which are homotopic to closed geodesics $c_n^*$ going to the end.
+For a simply degenerate end, the {\em ending lamination} is defined to be the support of the projective lamination to which $[c_n]$ converges in the projective lamination space $\PML(\Sigma)$.
 We shall explain what are laminations and the projective lamination space below.